LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 | [Binance DEX](https://www.binance.org) | `BinanceWebSocketApiManager(exchange="binance.org")` |
 | [Binance DEX Testnet](https://testnet.binance.org) | `BinanceWebSocketApiManager(exchange="binance.org-testnet")` |

-- Streams are processing asynchronous/concurrent (Python asyncio) and each stream is started in a separate thread, but you dont need to deal with asyncio in your code!
+- Streams are processing asynchronous/concurrent (Python asyncio) and each stream is started in a separate thread, so you dont need to deal with asyncio in your code!

 - No use of the twisted module, so you can use this lib in a daemonized application (compatible with